 What is the Best Value Procurement Method Definition?

 In simple terms and to meet the legal definition, this procurement method means that the government will evaluate proposals against the solicitation criteria.
-The agency usually has a source selection plan that outlines a uniform source selection process for all bidders.
+The agency usually has a source selection plan that outlines a uniform source selection decision process for all bidders.
 The Federal Acquisition Regulation (FAR) suggests that the contracting agency must outline in the solicitation the weight given to price and non-price factors.
 Usually, technical proposals are given more weight than price factors in best value evaluations.

 FAR 15.101-1(b) also suggests that when using a tradeoff process, the contracting agency must apply the following: